Looking for 1:1 guidance to prepare for the SLP Praxis Exam? We offer tutoring services. Learn more here.

 What is the SLP Praxis Exam?

-The basics: The SLP Praxis exam (code: 5331) is a 132-question, multiple choice exam that covers the foundational knowledge, assessment, and treatment of all areas related to speech-language pathology.
+The basics: The SLP Praxis exam (code: 5331) is a 132-question, multiple-choice exam that covers the foundational knowledge, assessment, and treatment of all areas related to speech-language pathology.
 Throughout your graduate program, you probably heard about the “Big 9” areas of study; this test covers all of those areas.
 Approximately one-third of questions relate to the foundational knowledge of different speech-language areas, one-third relate to the assessment of speech-language disorders, and one-third relate to the treatment of them.
-Most of the questions are multiple choice, meaning you choose, A, B, C, or D, but some of them may say something like, “Choose all that apply,” and you can choose 1 or more correct answers.
+Most of the questions are multiple choice, meaning you choose A, B, C, or D, but some of them are multi-select, matching, or sequencing questions.

 The time: You have 150 minutes to complete the SLP Praxis exam, which means you have a little over one minute to answer each question.
-Like other comprehensive exams, some questions might take you less than 30 seconds and some may take you well over 60 seconds.
+Like other comprehensive exams, some questions are short and simple and might take you less than 30 seconds to answer, while others are longer and more complex and may take you well over 60 seconds to answer.
 Knowing how much time you have to answer each question is helpful and can help you pace yourself throughout the test.

 For a full guide on the SLP Praxis and general testing requirements, check out the website and/or Information Bulletin.

-1. Your score doesn’t determine how “good” of an SLP you will be!
+- Your score doesn’t determine how “good” of an SLP you will be!
 SERIOUSLY.
 Long, arduous, multiple-choice exams don’t translate into the clinical application of speech-language pathology in any setting.
 If you get a good score, you can definitely be a good SLP, but you can also definitely be a good SLP with any exam score.
-Historically, I (Becca) am someone who generally does well with multiple choice exams, which was an advantage for sure, but if you are not someone who does well with multiple choice exams, you can still pass!
+Historically, I (Becca) am someone who generally does well with standardized exams, which was an advantage for sure, but if you are not someone who does well with standardized exams, you can still pass!
 Kristi considers herself to be more in the “average range” when taking exams like this and she also did well on the SLP Praxis.

-4. Preparing is necessary!
-It can be tempting to skip studying as you juggle all of your other school/life responsibilities; however, studying and preparing for the test is definitely advised.
+- Preparing is necessary!
+It can be tempting to skip studying as you juggle all of your other school/work/life responsibilities; however, studying and preparing for the test is definitely advised.
 There are multiple ways to study, which we will discuss below.

-5. Passing the test and earning your Certificate of Clinical Competence (“CCCs”) is a great feeling!
+- Passing the test and earning your Certificate of Clinical Competence (“CCCs”) is a great feeling!
 You have worked so hard for this!
-Not only does it give you a great sense of accomplishment, you are also able to have more employment opportunities since you aren’t required to have a supervisor after your CF is completed.
+Not only does it give you a great sense of accomplishment, but also, you are able to have more employment opportunities since you aren’t required to have a supervisor after your CF is completed.

 How to Study for the Praxis Exam

-I also made voice memos of myself reciting information and listened back to it as I was driving.
-I was preparing for the exam during a time when I had some long commutes so it helped me feel productive during busy days!
-I am also a huge podcast person so it was like my own personal podcast.
+I also made voice memos of myself reciting information and listened back to them as I was driving.
+I was preparing for the exam during a time when I had some long commutes, so listening to my recorded voice memos helped me feel productive during busy days!
+I am also a big fan of podcasts, so it felt like listening to my own personal podcast.

 ASHA’s Practice Portal of Clinical Topics is also a great resource.
-I find it more helpful to study off-screen, e.g. not on a computer, but you may not feel that way!
-You can also print off different areas to study as well.
+I find it more helpful to study off-screen, e.g., not on a computer, but you may not feel that way!
+You can also print off different areas to study.
 Additionally, the Praxis has free resources (emailed to you) with different areas to study, practice questions, and general test-taking preparation tips.

 Make a schedule